Frequently Asked Questions

 How can I join the Flying club?

-To join, you'll need to schedule a time to meet one of the Club's Board members, fill out an application , and pay the sign-up fees: $150 refundable deposit, $100 non-refundable initiation fee ($50 for OSU students), and your first month's dues of $39, for a total of $289 ($239 for OSU students).
+To join, fill out the Member Application then schedule a time to meet with board member Jerry Anderson to go over how the Club works, Club rules, pay the sign-up fees: $150 refundable deposit, $100 non-refundable initiation fee ($50 for OSU students), and your first month's dues of $44, for a total of $294 ($244 for OSU students).

 Is the Flying Club mainly for training or for flying activities?

 Generally speaking, the Club is mostly for flying activities.
 We do have all-member meetings, Open Houses in the Fall & Spring, and we have some work parties to improve the aircraft and plane washes, but the main purpose of the Club is to provide inexpensive aircraft to our members.